tpulatha/sdl_ios_guides/docs/Mobile Navigation/Keyboard Input/index.md

 }];
 ```

+!!! note
-> In Ford's current SYNC 3 implementation of SmartDeviceLink, there is a bug resulting in the need for an interaction choice array to be set in the RPC call.
+In Ford's current SYNC 3 implementation of SmartDeviceLink, there is a bug resulting in the need for an interaction choice array to be set in the RPC call.
+!!!